MP-Project-in-Assembly/Library-management-System/README.md

 ## Features and Functions

 #### Game Speed Selection
-- User may choose from three speed levels, level 1 to level 3, level 3 being the slowest.
+- User may choose from three speed levels, level 1(fastest) level 2, level 3 (slowest).
 - Each of the speed levels have a 40ms difference.
+- we implement that by using delay function when moving snake.

 #### Random Generation of coin
 - A coin is generated randomly at the start of every game or when the snake eats the previous coin